 The holidays can be an exciting time for children.
-They are often lucky enough to be sheltered from the holiday stress that adults experience, and their joy can be uninhibited as they look forward to all the joy the season has to offer.
+They are often lucky enough to be sheltered from the holiday stress that adults experience, and their joy can be uninhibited as they look forward to gifts and all the joy the season has to offer.
 However, excitement can be a big and overwhelming feeling for little ones.
 It often involves waiting, and as they say, waiting is not easy.

 I can remember multiple times last holiday season when my son, three years old at the time, was lying in bed, four weeks before Christmas, crying out, “I just can’t sleep!
 I’m so excited for Christmas to come!”
 Sorry kiddo, it’s only November.
 It’s going to be a long four weeks.
 Like many kiddos, he was struggling to cope with the big excitement of what was to come.